JRRS1982/CV/README.md

 ## <a name="interests">Interests</a>

-Cycling (slowly), swimming (quickly), running (occasionally), trips to the country or seaside for walks and fresh air, cooking for friends with wine and coding.
+Cycling (slowly), swimming (quickly), running (occasionally), trips to the country or seaside for walks and fresh air (as often as possible), cooking for friends with wine (weekly?) and coding (daily if i get time).

 ## <a name="contact">Contact</a>